Writing at Nazareth University

 - Thirsty for solutions: Using education and innovation to tackle drinking water problems, plus multiple other stories on the theme of water, Pulteney Street Survey, Summer 2013.
 (Click on the magnifying glass and type Swingle.
 My stories start on pages 33, 39, 50, 54, 65 and 67 in the e-version.)

 - Making art accessible: Cultural institutions offer programs for people who are blind, deaf or have dementia.
-Accessible art story Aug 2012 Democrat and Chronicle
+Accessible art – Democrat and Chronicle

-- The Children’s Agenda Decade of Decline 2011 report: This report includes three stories I wrote: A local mom helped by the Nurse-Family Partnership, a child care provider who couldn’t afford care at the center where she works and a teenager whose life turned around with the help of a quality after-school program.
+- The Children’s Agenda Decade of Decline report includes three stories I wrote: A local mom supported by the Nurse-Family Partnership.
+A child care provider who couldn’t afford care at the center where she works.
+A teenager whose life turned around with the support of a quality after-school program.
 Those real-life stories brought to life the issues cited and “transformed” the report, the nonprofit agency said.

 - Gail Sheehy: Feature story published at HerRochester.com, Gail Sheehy speaks from experience on caregiving